BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 If you are a beginner to modding BG3, it is recommended you stick with the beginning of this guide.
 The beginning is how to install unique tav and compatbility.

-If you are an experienced user, there will be a lot of useful information in this guide, however take a look at [Kartoffel's YouTube Video](https://www.youtube.com/watch?v=g67eTrz9fWg) Unique Tav.
+If you are an experienced user, there will be a lot of useful information in this guide, however take a look at [Kartoffel's YouTube Video](https://www.youtube.com/watch?v=g67eTrz9fWg) about Unique Tav.

 As this is going to be a big guide, here are the things it will cover:
 1. [How to install Unique Tav](#how-to-install-unique-tav)